Volunteering with the Trust

 Recruitment opportunities are show below.
 Contact the recruiting manager by telephone or email for an informal interview.

 If you progress with your application, the Trust will require two reference and arrange a Criminal Records Bureau (CRB) check and, in some instances, an occupational health check.
 There will be no cost to you.

 Volunteers will be required to undertake an induction programme and will be issued with an ID badge.
 Travel expenses may be claimed at a public transport rate.
 Car users volunteering at a hospital site may request a parking permit.

 Current volunteering opportunities:

-- Ormskirk Hospital Radio for more information contact John Payne at firstname.lastname@example.org or mobile number 07745093361
+- Ormskirk Hospital Radio for more information email John Payne at firstname.lastname@example.org or contact him on 07745093361

 - Southport and Ormskirk WRVS shop for more information contact Janice Vella on 01704 704313